serhmarch/ModbusTools/doc/input/client/client.md

 `LogView` window has 2 buttons:
 * `Clean` - clean up all messages from window;
 * `Export` - export infomation into text file;

+If you can not see this window, use menu `View->LogView`.

 ## Menu
 Main menu provides access to all the features of the program.
 It consists of: